 Here’s our initial explanation of the insurance review appointment as written in our word track:

 We want to confirm that you’re getting all the discounts you’re eligible for and make sure your coverage selections reflect any recent life changes or future plans.
-The conversation should only take 30-45 minutes.”
+The conversation should only take 30-45 minutes.

 “Do I have to come in?” or “Is this necessary?”